-Aromatic rings containing very strongly activating groups such as -OH (phenol) and -NH2 (aniline) can actually be halogenated in the absence of a Lewis acid catalyst.
-In fact, these strongly activated aromatic rings are so highly activated that it is difficult to stop at monohalogenation.
+Aromatic rings containing very strongly activating groups such as -OH (phenol) and $-NH_2$ (aniline) can actually be halogenated in the absence of a Lewis acid catalyst.
+In fact, these strongly activated aromatic rings are so highly activated that it is difficult to stop at mono-halogenation.
 When three equivalents of bromine are used, the compound is tri-halogenated at both ortho positions and the para position as shown in figure 8.
-In the first part of the laboratory experiment, you will perform a bromination of phenol to produce tribromophenol.
+In the first part of this laboratory experiment, you will brominate phenol to produce tribromophenol.